CRISES-URV/eVerification-2/README.md

 This solution can be useful for a typical e-voting system, speciﬁcally in the voting scheme presented by Cramer et al. [1].

-You can find more information about these contributions and how had been desinged and implemented in the conference `paper.pdf` presented in Foundations & Practice of Security 2011 called: TTP SmartCard-Based ElGamal Cryptosystem Using Threshold Scheme for Electronic Elections [2].
+You can find more information about these contributions and how it had been desinged and implemented in the conference `paper.pdf` presented in Foundations & Practice of Security 2011 called: TTP SmartCard-Based ElGamal Cryptosystem Using Threshold Scheme for Electronic Elections [2].
+In the `extendedpaper.pdf`, you can find a description of an execution example.

 Software